 And because eggs and veggies are not winning at being the prettiest foods in the world, I made mine BEAUTY-ful by spiralizing the sweet potatoes and zucchini.
 I don't know what I'd do without my $20 spiralizer.

-- 2 cups sweet potato peeled & spiralized (~1 medium sweet potato)
+- 2 cups sweet potato peeled and spiralized, ~ 1 medium sweet potato

 - 1 cup baby spinach

-- Preheat oven 350 F. Prepare a square 8x8 baking dish by spraying with cooking spray.
+- Preheat oven 350 F. Prepare a square 8-inch x 8-inch casserole dish by spraying with cooking spray.

 - Bring a medium skillet to medium heat and add the turkey sausage.
 With a wooden spoon, break down the sausage as it browns.
 Once browned, drain the meat then set aside.